-The Cloud QC action submits media from Vantage workflows via the Telestream Cloud Service and the Telestream Cloud API to the Telestream Cloud for quality checking.
+The Cloud QC action submits media from Vantage workflows to Telestream Cloud for quality checking.
 To use the Cloud QC action you must have a Telestream Cloud account and enter the account credentials in the Vantage Management Console Settings to enable Vantage to access the account.
-When the Cloud QC action executes, the input file is uploaded and processed according to the Cloud Quality Control project chosen in the Cloud QC action, and the results are returned to the workflow for downstream use.
+When the Cloud QC action executes, the input file is uploaded and processed according to the Cloud Quality Control project chosen in the Cloud QC action, and the results and status are returned to the on premises workflow.
+The Cloud QC action is supported in Vantage Cloud Port hosted workflows.
+For details on using hosted workflows, consult the Vantage Cloud Port User Guide available on the Telestream website.